PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Features and Capabilities

 \subsection{Game Simulation}

 Each poker variant often introduces unique game rules and hand types not seen in other variants \cite{2023wsoptourneys}.
 The versatility of PokerKit allows for the customization of poker variants, allowing users to define their own unique games, adapt an existing variant, or implement a variant not currently supported by PokerKit out of the box.
 This flexibility is achieved without compromising the robustness of the implementation, backed by extensive unit tests and doctests to ensure error-free operations.
-Naturally, common variants are already defined out of the box, so, for most use cases, users will not have to define their own variants.
+Naturally, common variants come pre-defined in the PokerKit package, so, for most use cases, users will not have to define their own variants.
+An example of user-defined variant is shown in Figure \ref{fig:variant-definition}.

 PokerKit stands out with its ability to cater to an assortment of use cases, offering varying degrees of control over the game state.
 For instance, in use cases for poker AI agent development, where the agents' focus lies primarily in action selection during betting rounds, minute details such as showdown order, posting blinds, posting antes, and bet collection may not be pertinent.
 On the other hand, an online poker casino requires granular control over each game aspect.
 These include dealing hole cards one by one, burning cards, deciding to muck or show during the showdown (even when unnecessary), killing hands after the showdown, pushing chips to the winner's stack, and even the winner collecting the chips into their stack.
 PokerKit rises to this challenge, providing users with varying levels of automation tailored to their specific needs.